-How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire—and Why Brother Anwar Hadid Is Next
+How Bella Hadid and Gigi Hadid Skillfully Built Their Modeling Empire

 Yeah, she knows it sounds clichéd and not like the type of advice that will help you land the cover of Vogue or a chance to walk Marc Jacobs' runway, but Bella Hadid swears her top tip to aspiring models "would be just to be yourself."

-She's seen so many of her contemporaries finally build up the confidence to let their personalities shine through, she explained to Teen Vogue after walking in Brandon Maxwell's show last month at New York Fashion Week, "and it's the best part about them.
+She's seen so many of her contemporaries finally build up the confidence to let their personalities shine through, she explained to Teen Vogue last year after walking in Brandon Maxwell at New York Fashion Week show, "and it's the best part about them.
 Sometimes people try to get put into a box, and there are no boxes here."

 You can have a less-than-perfect walk, perhaps an unconventional look, but if you work hard and strive to create the right relationships, you've got a shot.
 "If anybody wants to try modeling, and if that's their passion then do it 100 percent," she said.
 "There's room for everybody in the business to succeed and I think that people try to pick and choose, but there's enough room for everybody if you work hard enough, for sure."

 Undoubtedly it helps to look like Bella, with cheekbones seemingly cut to sell Dior makeup and the type of lean, 5-foot-9 shape that makes any haute couture piece appear utterly wearable.
-But the 22-year-old's path from Real Housewives of Beverly Hills storyline to runway must-have (in September, she and sister Gigi Hadid, 23, walked some 13 shows together for fashion weeks in New York, Milan and Paris) wasn't the most conventional ever.
+But the 23-year-old's path from Real Housewives of Beverly Hills storyline to runway must-have (she and sister Gigi Hadid, 24, are now synonymous with any fashion week, whether it be in New York, Milan or Paris) wasn't the most conventional ever.

 To be fair, the Hadid sisters never had a chance at being the fresh-faced, waif-like unknowns discovered at, say, an Iowa shopping mall.
 Their parents (before trying her hand at reality TV, Yolanda Hadid was a model herself and their dad Mohamed Hadid is real estate mogul who scored a cameo on the Bravo hit long before his ex) mere existence saw to that.
 So they had no choice but to try a different tactic.